 - “Please translate our name into Te Reo” – how not to go about a name change.

-You can listen to the Podcast below – my talk is from about 5:45 to 18.15 minutes.
+If you want to listen to the original podcast, my talk is from about 5:45 to 18.15 minutes on the link below.
 (It is then followed by the amazing Sue Barker on charity law reform and Justin Stevenson on non-profit governance – both are also well worth a listen.)